 - 1. We recommend you consult with a licensed contractor to meet local safety and building code requirements. - 2.
-The exhaust system must be capable of supplying a minimum of 700 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (1189m3/hr at 1.5kPa). - 3.
+The exhaust system must be capable of supplying a minimum of - PLS4.75 250 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (850m3/hr at 1.5kPa). - PLS6.75 and PLS6.150D 500 CFM (cubic feet per minute) of airflow while under a load of 6 inches of static pressure (850m3/hr at 1.5kPa). - 3.
 Do not install forward incline, backward incline, in-line or ventilator fans because these types of air handlers are inadequate and inappropriate for this type of installation.
 A high-pressure blower must be used to meet minimum airflow requirements. - 4.
 For personal safety and noise control, we recommend that the exhaust blower be mounted outside the building. - 5.
 Rigid tubing should be used for the majority of the connection between the blower and the laser system.
 The tubing should be smooth-walled and have as few 90-degree bends as possible. - 6.
-Install exhaust gates to adjust airflow and to close off the exhaust when the laser is not in use.
-Place these gates near the laser system within 5 to 10 feet (1.50 to 3.00 meters). - 7.
+Install an exhaust gate to adjust airflow and to close off the exhaust when the laser is not in use.
+Place this gate near the laser system within 5 to 10 feet (1.50 to 3.00 meters). - 7.
 Use a short piece of industrial grade, wire-reinforced rubber tubing to connect each laser system exhaust port to an exhaust gate and secure with a hose clamp.
 This will provide isolate exhaust blower vibrations from your laser system. - 8.
 Wire the exhaust blower electrically to a wall switch in the same room for easy ON/OFF control.